-In September 2020, the FASB issued ASU 2020-07 - Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
+Effective January 1, 2022, the Foundation adopted ASU 2020-07 - Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 The ASU includes new guidance that changes the presentation and disclosure requirements for contributed nonfinancial assets recognized by NFPs.
 NFPs are required to present contributed nonfinancial assets as a separate line item in the statement of activities (i.e., separately from contributions of cash and other financial assets).
 NFPs are required to disclose in the notes to the financial statements a disaggregation of the amount of contributed nonfinancial assets recognized in the statement of activities by category and provide new disclosures for each category.
-The guidance is effective for annual periods beginning after 15 June 2021 and interim periods within annual periods beginning after 15 June 2022.
-Early adoption is permitted.
-Management does not expect this ASU to have a significant impact on the financial statements.
+Adoption of this ASU did not have a significant impact on the financial statements.